China Train Travel: A How-To Guide

 In person

 You can buy tickets at the train station ticket counters.
 Take note, the self-service “English” machines won't accept non-Chinese cards, and often aren't fully English anyway, so just approach any of the ticket counters.
 It's helpful to have the name of your destination in Chinese in case of potential language barriers.
-As always in China, bring your passport.
+As always in China, bring your passport

 You could also buy train tickets from a travel agency (they are abundant in China), simply ask your hotel or Tourist Information Centre.